MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 performance does become a problem, the function can easily be rewritten in assembler.
 I've added a new file lib/clrscr.s to clear the screen.
 This is called from the startup code in lib/crt0.s.
 So when pressing the CPU reset button, the screen is automatically cleared.
+This function can be called from the C-code by #include'ing \<conio.h\>.

 The location in character memory is calculated as 80\*y+x, see line 32.
 This calculation corresponds to the equivalent calculation in lines 116-117 of